skunk vine

 You can control this weed by cultural and chemical means.

-Skunk vine’s extensive network of stems, make it difficult to control.
-You need to repeat any, control measures to be successful.
-Combining several control options may be the most effective way to kill skunk vine.
+Skunk Vine’s extensive network of stems, make it difficult to control.
+You need to repeat any control measures to be successful, and a combination of several control options is the most effective way to kill Skunk Vine.

-You can hand pull or dig out seedlings and small plants, and this is easiest when the soil is damp and loose.
-Try and remove as much of the roots as possible, and do not leave any stems in contact with the soil as they will regrow.
+• Hand pull or dig out seedlings and small plants.
+This is easiest when the soil is damp and loose.
+Try and remove as much of the roots as possible, and do not leave any Stinkvine stems in contact with the soil as they regrow.

 There are very few chemical control options for this weed.
-Herbicides are the effective method to control Stinkvine as long as you make multiple treatments to counter basal regrowth.
+Herbicides are the effective method to control Stinkvine as long as you make multiple treatments to counter any regrowth.
+The best time to treat is in the Spring or Summer when it is actively growing.

-In greenhouse experiments, POST herbicides, including Glyphosate (Rapid Fire 800) on Permit 9907, and triclopyr, give >90% control across all growth stages at 4 months after treatment with no regrowth.
+• Glyphosate (Rapid Fire 800) on Permit 9907, and triclopyr, give >90% control across all growth stages at 4 months after treatment with no re-growth.

-In PRE trials, prodiamine (Onset 10GR) provides better control than all other PRE herbicides, and reduces shoot weights by 99% and 84%, respectively, in comparison to nontreated controls.
+In PRE trials, prodiamine (Onset 10GR) gives better control of Stinkvine than all other re-emergent herbicides, and reduces shoot weights by 99% and 84% respectively, in comparison to untreated controls.